IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 Using simple indexes means retrieving all entries with x.a = a and then manual searching for x.b = b  or x.b = b then manual searching for x.a = a.

 Composite index returns the exact conditions in the query making it more efficient.
 #### Covering index:
 Add extra attribs to index so that some queries can avoid retrieving the actual record entries (useful for secondary indices)

 # Hashing

 ### Static Hashing
 Fixed no of buckets

-Bad hashing fxn map to single bucket a ideal hashing fxn distribs the attrib uniformly and is random, the hash fxn usually works on the inner binary representation of the key.
+Bad hashing fxn map to single bucket a ideal hashing fxn distributes the attrib uniformly and is random, the hash fxn usually works on the inner binary representation of the key.

-##### Bucket overflow
+##### Reasons for Bucket overflow
 1. Less buckets
 2. Skew in data
 	1. Bad hash fxn